 I mean, Frank, I don’t know what it means.
 But for some reason, I believe.

-Posted on August 2, 2011, in Movies and tagged Justin Timberlake In Performance, metaphor, post-apocalyptic!, Richard Kelly, Southland Tales, The Rock for Best Actor, what the fuck seriously.
+Posted on August 2, 2011, in All the Spoilers, Movies and tagged Justin Timberlake In Performance, metaphor, post-apocalyptic!, Richard Kelly, Southland Tales, The Rock for Best Actor, what the fuck seriously.
 Bookmark the permalink.
 1 Comment.